Rangers vs. Tigers Player Props Betting Odds

 Semien Stats

-- Semien hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .333 with a double, a home run, a walk and an RBI.
+- Semien has recorded at least one hit in four straight games.
+In his last five games he is hitting .375 with a double, a home run, a walk and an RBI.

 Semien Recent Games